-Freeway delays due to congestion have increased 22 percent from 2014, averaging 3.2 minutes per commuter in 2015.
-Notably, regional traffic congestion is significantly worse than previous economic booms.
-Since the peak of the dot-com boom in 2000, per-commuter congested delay has skyrocketed by 50 percent, while population has only grown by 12 percent and jobs have grown by merely 4 percent.
-This trend is particularly noticeable for Bay Area drivers given that nearly all of the growth in gridlock has occurred during the last three years.
-Commuters are likely also experiencing delays on arterials and local roads, for which insufficient data is available to quantify key trends.
+Freeway delays due to congestion have increased 9 percent from 2015, averaging 3.5 minutes per commuter in 2016.
+Notably, regional traffic congestion is significantly worse compared to previous economic booms.
+Since the peak of the dot-com boom in 2000, per-commuter congested delay has skyrocketed by 64 percent, while population has grown by 13 percent and jobs have grown by 8 percent.
+This trend is particularly noticeable for Bay Area drivers given that nearly all of the growth in gridlock has occurred during the last four years.
+Commuters are likely also experiencing delays on arterials and local roads, although there is insufficient data to quantify these trends.

 Time Spent in Congestion